gohugoio/hugoDocs/content/hosting-and-deployment/hosting-on-gitlab.md

 [GitLab](https://gitlab.com/) makes it incredibly easy to build, deploy, and host your Hugo website via their free GitLab Pages service, which provides [native support for Hugo, as well as numerous other static site generators](https://gitlab.com/pages/hugo).

+N.B.
+You need to exercise caution when deploying your Hugo website with a custom domain to Gitlab Pages.
+Sometimes Gitlab introduces changes that can cause site outage with no prior user notification.

 ## Assumptions

 * Working familiarity with Git for version control